 Each router periodically sends an LSA to provide information on a router's adjacencies or to inform others when a router's state changes.
-By comparing established adjacencies to link states, failed routers can be detected quickly and the network's topology altered appropriately.
-From the topological database generated from LSAs, each router calculates a shortest-path tree, with itself as root.
+By comparing established adjacencies to link the topological database generated from LSAs, each router calculates a shortest-path with itself as root.
 The shortest-path tree, in turn, yields a routing table.

-8.4 Packet Format
+4.2.4 Packet Format

-All OSPF packets begin with a 24-byte header, as illustrated in Figure 8.2.
+All OSPF packets begin with a 24-byte header, as illustrated in Figure 4.5.